E4S-Project/e4s-alc/docs/basics/getting_started.rst

 How It Works
 ------------

-``e4s-alc`` operates by receiving a set of inputs.
+``e4s-alc`` operates by receiving a set of inputs in the form of a command line call.
 Once these inputs are processed, ``e4s-alc`` initiates the process of pulling the designated base image.
-Following this, the content of the base image is meticulously analyzed to confirm its compatibility with the succeeding stages.
+Following this, the content of the base image is analyzed to confirm its compatibility with the succeeding stages.

 Upon completion of the analysis, ``e4s-alc`` shifts into the building phase.
-It commences the systematic construction of each stage, ensuring that the commands utilised in each stage align correctly with the given inputs and the base image.
+It commences the systematic construction of each stage, ensuring that the commands utilized in each stage align correctly with the given inputs and the base image.
 This iterative construction ensures the resulting Dockerfile maintains compatibility throughout all stages.